aerialviews007/klipper/docs/Config_Reference.md

 #   Speed at which the toolhead is moved to the safe Z home
 #   coordinate.
 The default is 50 mm/s
 #z_hop:
-#   Lift the Z axis prior to homing.
-This is applied to any homing
+#   Distance (in mm) to lift the Z axis prior to homing.
+This is
-#   command, even if it doesn't home the Z axis.
-If the Z axis is
+#   applied to any homing command, even if it doesn't home the Z axis.
-#   already homed and the current Z position is less than z_hop, then
+#   If the Z axis is already homed and the current Z position is less
-#   this will lift the head to a height of z_hop.
-If the Z axis is not
+#   than z_hop, then this will lift the head to a height of z_hop.
-#   already homed, then prior to any XY homing movement the Z axis
-#   boundary checks are disabled and the head is lifted by z_hop.
 If
+#   the Z axis is not already homed, then prior to any XY homing
+#   movement the Z axis boundary checks are disabled and the head is
-#   z_hop is specified, be sure to home the Z immediately after any XY
+#   lifted by z_hop.
+If z_hop is specified, be sure to home the Z
-#   home requests so that the Z boundary checks are accurate.
+#   immediately after any XY home requests so that the Z boundary
+#   checks are accurate.
+The default is to not implement Z hop.
+#z_hop_speed: 20.0
+#   Speed (in mm/s) at which the Z axis is lifted prior to homing.
 The
-#   default is to not implement Z hop.
-#z_hop_speed: 20.0
-#   Speed at which the Z axis is lifted prior to homing.
-The default
-#   is 20mm/s.
+#   default is 20mm/s.
 #move_to_previous: False
 #   When set to True, xy are reset to their previous positions after z
 #   homing.
 The default is False.